marc2332/marc2332/README.md

 I like decentralized apps, cryptos and to learn new things as much I can, everyday.

-I am currently digging into Rust 🦀, Flutter 🐦 and Python 🐍 😄
+At the moment, I digging into Rust 🦀, Flutter 🐦 and Python 🐍 😄

+I have a [personal website](https://mespin.vercel.app/) and a [Gitlab account](https://gitlab.com/marc2332).

 ### 💼 Some of my projects
 * 💃  [Sardana-Jupyter](https://github.com/sardana-org/sardana-jupyter): Sardana integration into the Jupyter Ecosystem.